natehalsey/fridget/README.md

 ssh into the ubuntu server and cd in the fridget directory, pull the latest from main.

-run `docker compose build && docker compose down && docker compose run -d`
+run `docker compose build && docker compose down && docker compose up -d`

 # Running the Backend